getlantern/statshub/README.md

 Stats query results always include all counters and gauges for the user, as well as rollups globally and rollups for each country from which we've received stats in the past.

+statshub submits its stats to Google Big Query on an hourly basis.
+It authenticates using OAuth and connects to a specific project, using the environment variables `GOOGLE_PROJECT` and `GOOGLE_TOKEN`.

 ### Example Session

 Here we are submitting and querying stats for the user 523523.